Sylvana Tomaselli: Academic career

-Tomaselli, who received BA (UBC), MA (York, Ontario) and MA (Cantab) degrees, became a Fellow of St John's College, Cambridge in 2004.
+Tomaselli, who received BA (UBC), MA (York, Ontario) and MA and PhD (Cantab) degrees, became a Fellow of St John's College, Cambridge in 2004.
 She specialises in French and British political theory in the 18th century, especially the history of womanhood, and has written about John Locke, Jean-Jacques Rousseau, David Hume, Mary Wollstonecraft and John Stuart Mill.
 She is the translator of Book II of the Seminar of Jacques Lacan, The Ego in Freud's Theory and in the Technique of Psychoanalysis.
 She teaches the three History of Political Theory Papers and is an affiliated Lecturer of the Faculties of History as well as of Social and Political Sciences.

 She is a founding member of the European Centre for the Philosophy of Gender, Siegen, Germany, and is currently Director of Studies in History and Social & Political Sciences at St John's College in the University of Cambridge, and a tutor for postgraduates.

 Tomaselli was elected a Fellow of the Royal Historical Society in 2015.